udf/udf.github.io/content/blog/exfat-data-recovery/index.md

 (draw-box "\"PCSB00395\" (Final Fantasy X)" [:box-below {:span 16}])
 ```

-## The Numbers Mason, What Do They Mean?!
+## The numbers mason, what do they mean?!
 Stream extension entries don't point directly at an address, rather they point at a specific block number.
 To turn this into an address, you simply take the size of the header and add *n* block lengths:

 {{< kroki type="excalidraw" file="block-indexing.excalidraw" />}}